“SEO drives 1000+% more traffic than than organic social media” (Brightedge)

 III.
 User Experience (UX)

-Search Engines use performance metrics and data to determine how users engage with your content or website, and website performance data.
+Search Engines use performance metrics and data to determine how users engage with your content or website.
 They use these impressions to determine if the searcher was engaged with your content which would indicate that it was a good answer (or not) for that query.

 Test your pages using Google’s Mobile-Friendly test tool.
 Even if you’re using a responsive theme, don’t assume that your site is formatted for mobile, test its functionality yourself.